 If you regularly spend a significant amount of money on travel, and you book your trips through Expedia, this credit card is an excellent choice.
 The best way to maximize your points is to both book your travel and redeem your points through Expedia for TD: using this strategy will help you earn an impressive 4.5% on every dollar you spend.
 You’ll earn twice what you would by using the leading WestJet or Aeroplan credit cards, making this card the strongest travel rewards card in its class.

 If you’re considering the TD First Class Travel® Visa Infinite* Card, right now is a great time to sign up.
-As a welcome bonus, your annual fee ($120) is waived for the first year, and you can earn 20,000 TD Points (a travel value of $100!) when you make your first purchase with your card.
+As a welcome bonus, your annual fee ($120) is waived for the first year, and you can earn up to 60,000 TD Points (a travel value of $300!) (conditions apply).
 It’s one of the best credit card promotions in Canada, and with a first-year annual fee rebate, there’s really no reason to not sign up.
-To reap the benefit of this incredible limited-time offer, you must apply by September 8, 2020.
+To reap the benefit of this incredible limited-time offer, you must apply by May 30, 2021.

 - Minimum Income Eligibility: $60,000 personal or $100,000 household annual income